-There’s a few places in this world where skiing with a guide can take a trip from ordinary to extraordinary.
+There are a few places in this world where skiing with a guide can take a trip from ordinary to extraordinary.
 One of these places is Chamonix, France.
-From avoiding crevasses to snagging the best tables at locals only lunch spots, Ski.com hires only the most experienced guides for this To The Mountains Trip.
+From avoiding crevasses to snagging the best tables at locals-only lunch spots, Ski.com hires only the most experienced guides for this To The Mountains Trip.

 Choose your own adventure: To The Mountains Trips – Chamonix